Ruach/ruach.github.io/_posts/2020-05-19-gem5-simobject.markdown

 }
 ```

+The Python-exported CPP implementations from the initAll module can be categorized
+into two groups.
+The initial category comprises CPP functions associated with
+general operations essential for simulation, including debugging, simulation loops,
+and statistical operations.
+The second category involves exporting a parameter
+struct designed for instantiating hardware components responsible for simulating
+the architecture.

+#### Pybind initialization for simulation
+Functions named  "pybind_init_XXX" exports CPP implementations required for the
-It exports CPP classes and functions relevant to specific categories as sub
+simulation.
+It exports CPP classes and functions relevant to specific categories
-modules such as core, debug, event, and stats.
+as sub modules such as core, debug, event, and stats.

 ```cpp